MLocherer/Casc-UNetS/README.md

 ## Author: Mark Locherer

-### May 2024

-Paper submitted
+### Cite this work

-If you find this work useful and use it for your own works please add a citation or remark to this source.
+If you find this work useful and use it for your own project please cite the following work: [Multi‑label semantic segmentation of magnetic resonance images of the prostate gland](https://doi.org/10.1007/s44163-024-00162-z)

-### DOI
+### DOI for the source code

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.11108534.svg)](https://doi.org/10.5281/zenodo.11108534)